 - E. An approved MA +30 will earn the holder \$1000 more than MA.
 An approved doctorate would earn the holder \$2,500 more per year than a Masters +30. - F. National Board-Certified Teachers who are primarily responsible for instruction to students will receive \$10,000 added to their base salary and counted toward retirement beginning July 1, 2022.
+This supplement will become effective July 1st following the issuance of the new license.
 The current contract stipends of \$2,500.00 and \$2,000.00 will apply effective July 1, 2022, to all current National Board-Certified Teachers who are not directly teaching students.